Software-Engineering-DHBW/BonoboBoard/README.md

 ## The Prototype

 To ensure that our project is possible, we created a prototype for two of your core-features.
+We use python version 3.8.
 This is how you get them to run:

 ****************************